raftedproc/mipt-rust/docs/reading-list.md

 - [Learn Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) - Just writing multiple linked lists.
 It may help to understand the basics of ownership.
 - [The Cargo Book](https://doc.rust-lang.org/cargo/) - The Cargo package manager reference.
 - [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/intro.html) - Explains how to solve simple, widespread programming tasks.
+- [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html) - Official set of recommendations on how to design and present APIs.
 - [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html) - Starter book about Rust Macros.
 - [Rust Design Patterns](https://rust-unofficial.github.io/patterns/intro.html) - Good practices of Rust programming.
 - [The Rustonomicon](https://doc.rust-lang.org/nomicon/index.html) - The book about Unsafe Rust.
 In addition, it covers some advanced safe topics such as ownership.